IndieOutreach/scrape-twitch-v2.0/README.md

  - Compile the [keyword, genre, theme, platform] alias tables for IGDB
  - Modify scraper.compile_games_db() so it can take in a CSV file and not search for games it already has
  - convert tests.py to use argparse for consistency
- - move TimeLogs over to its own file timelogs.py and add functions for calculating stats from those logs
  - Add `reset_logs` function to Scraper so you can re-use the same Scraper instance between different scraping procedures and not double-up on log data
  - Build controller for scraping in production - maybe a server that dispatches requests to threads?
  - Add timeout handling to API requests